Manu404/edmund/README.md

 gollum run:unit:end
 ```

+## How are things written to make the stuff do things ?

+The code base is mostly C++ 14-ish.

+If you want to take a look at the code, start by edmund.h containing the implementation of the main loop.

+You'll find instance of:

+Edmund::Device

+- Hardware abstraction layer that act as a facade for the input and lcd manager (basically I and O of the system, Edmund::Hardware::InputProvider and Edmund::Hardware::LcdProvider), Adafruit libs etc have a wrapper around them.
+Don't know anything about the UI or the game.
+- The lcd abstract the screen as a fixed size pixel buffer with text print utility.
+Screen is recomputed/draw each active frame as it does not impact a lot current consumption regarding the stability cost of implementing caching, redraw change only.
+I'm also not sure yet of who should be responsible for that concern.
+- Inputs state are exposed through boolean and float.
+Their state is refresh and computed once per frame at start, any query of the state within the same frame will return the same value.

+Edmund::Game

+- encapsulate logic around stat tracking, you'll find player stats, limits, etc encapsulated in here.
+- Consumer can query or command game state through a simple CQRS-ish api
+- Can provide a read-only copy of its guts (the game state) for saving (don't like it, refactor by providing pointer to the save/load methods ?)

+Edmund::ScreenManager

+- Handle the logic and IO manipulation behind the different screens of the device.
+- At each frame, the loop() method of the current screen is called, the screen return the id of the next screen to navigate to next frame (if no navigation required, himself).
+- All screen implement Edmund::UI::IScreen
+- Edmund::UI::DefaultPropertyNavigationScreen is used by most layout displaying stats (but not required) and provide basic navigation/property updating and support.
+- Uppon construction, the screenmanager instantiate/register each screen available in unique_ptr.

 ## why that much doc for a thing you'll certainly be the only one doing stuffs with?